Sustainability Material Issues １ Promoting Environmental Initiatives for a Sustainable Planet

-The Lion Group has set the target of reducing greenhouse gas (GHG) emissions from its business activities 30% by 2030 (compared with 2017).
-As the first part of efforts to achieve our CO2 emissions reduction target, we are implementing thoroughgoing energy-saving activities to increase energy efficiency.
-By reducing energy consumption at offices, plants and other facilities in and outside Japan, we are working to CO2 emissions.
+In 2021, the Lion Group raised the target of reducing CO2 emissions from its business activities from a 30% reduction (compared to 2017) to a 55% reduction by 2030 (compared with 2017).
+As the first part of efforts to achieve our CO2 emissions reduction target, we are implementing thoroughgoing energy-saving activities at our various plants, offices and other facilities in Japan and overseas to increase energy efficiency.

-Our production divisions work to cut energy consumption by improving productivity and adopting high-efficiency equipment while working to reduce energy loss from utilities in such forms as steam and pressurized air and by recovering heat to save energy.
+Our production divisions consume higher amounts of energy, but are aiming to reduce CO2 emissions by 1% or more per unit of production every year through energy-saving activities such as improving productivity and adopting high-efficiency equipment while working to reduce energy loss from utilities in such forms as steam and pressurized air and by recovering heat to save energy.
 In addition, our offices have set up power-saving projects as they strive to save energy.

 Going forward, we will continue to advance measures to further reduce CO2 emissions.

 We have already installed facilities to generate solar power for in-house use at the Hirai Office Site.
-In 2021, we have additionally installed such facilities at Lion Corporation (Thailand) Ltd. and the Lion Chemical Corporation Oleochemical Production Site (Sakaide) and begun their operation as sources of renewable power.
+In 2021, we additionally installed such facilities at LCCOC.
+Overseas, in the same year, a new solar power generation facility was installed and began operation in the building of the new drying tower added to Lion Corporation (Thailand) Ltd. (LCT).
+We intend to further increase the amount of solar power generated and increase renewable electricity procurement.